 Do not work near rotating spinners.
 Severe injury can result from contact with moving parts.
-Failure to comply with this requirement could result in death or serious injury.

 For added safety, unplug PWM valves to ensure spinners cannot run while in Bin Flush mode to avoid injury.
-Failure to comply with this requirement could result in death or serious injury.

 Bin Flush will automatically disable spinners.
 Press to continue.